the gospel of mark

 35 Early in the morning, while it was still dark, Jesus got up and went out to a solitary place to pray.
 36 Simon and his companions went to look for Him, 37 and when they found Him, they said, “Everyone is looking for You!”
 38 But Jesus answered, “Let us go on to the neighboring towns so I can preach there as well, for that is why I have come.”
 39 So He went throughout Galilee, preaching in their synagogues and driving out demons.

-The Leper’s Prayer (Lev.
-14:1–32; Matthew 8:1–4; Luke 5:12–16)
+The Leper’s Prayer (Leviticus 14:1–32; Matthew 8:1–4; Luke 5:12–16)

-40 Then a lepera came to Jesus, begging on his knees: “If You are willing, You can make me clean.”
-41 Moved with compassion,b Jesus reached out His hand and touched the man.
-“I am willing,” He said.
+said.
 “Be clean!”
-42 And immediately the leprosy left him, and the man was cleansed.
-43 Jesus promptly sent him away with a stern warning: 44 “See that you don’t tell anyone.
-But go, show yourself to the priest and present the offering Moses prescribed for your cleansing, as a testimony to them.”c 45 But the man went out and openly began to proclaim and spread the news.
+42 And when He had said this, immediately the leprosy left him, and the man was cleansed.
+43 Jesus promptly sent him away with a stern warning: 44“See that you don’t tell anyone.
+But go, show yourself to the priest and present the offering Moses prescribed for your cleansing, as a testimony to them.”
+45 But the man went out and openly began to proclaim and spread the news.
 Consequently, Jesus could no longer enter a town in plain view, but He stayed out in solitary places.
 Yet people came to Him from every quarter.

 Chapter 2